Surya vs Surya

 Surya vs Surya is a 2015 Indian Telugu-language romantic comedy film written and directed by debutant Karthik Ghattamaneni and produced by Malkapuram Shiva under Suraksh Entertainments.
 It stars Nikhil Siddharth and Tridha Choudhury in the lead roles, while Madhoo, Sayaji Shinde, Tanikella Bharani, and Rao Ramesh play supporting roles.
 The music was composed by Satya Mahaveer.
 The film was released on 5 March 2015.
+The film was a commercial success.

 Plot

-The film story revolves around a young man Surya who suffers with a hereditary disorder Porphyria, that prevents him from going outside during the day and enjoying the beauty of life during daytime.
-He is raised by his mom.
-Additionally, he falls in love with a TV anchor.
-Be that as it may he doesn't advise about his medicinal condition to her as he reasons for alarm that she may respond contrarily.
-She feels sold out when she hears about it from others.
-The rest of the story is about how Surya picks up certainty and wins the affection back.
+The film story revolves around a young man Surya who has Photophobia, a genetic disorder that prevents him from going into the sunlight during the day.
+This prevents him from enjoying life during daytime.
+He is raised by his single mother and falls in love with a TV anchor.
+He doesn't reveal this medical condition to his lady love as he reasons that she may respond negatively.
+She feels cheated when she hears about it from others.
+The rest of the story is about how Surya wins her affection back.